KIT-IAI/SDM_Plugin_3DTiles/README.md

 ![3dtiles-plugin](https://github.com/KIT-IAI/SDM_Plugin_3DTiles/blob/main/3dtiles-plugin-interface.png?raw=true)

-## Dependencies

-In order to access the Google Maps Tile API a valid api key is required.
-Enter the api key in Options->WebServices->Google 3D Tiles.
+In order to access the Google Maps Tile API a valid API-key is required.
+In the KITModelViewer enter the API-key in `Options->WebServices->Google 3D Tiles`.
-Note: Google Maps Tile API is a free API but keys generated after 2025 might not be valid in the EU due to a legal conflict with Google and the EU.
+Note: Google Maps Tile API is a free API, but keys generated after 2025 might not be valid in the EU due to a legal conflict with Google and the EU.
-You need to enable the Maps Tile API and the elevation API.
+You need to enable the Maps Tile API and the Elevation API.

 ## Building the project